dtcenter/METcalcpy/docs/Users_Guide/logging.rst

 -------------------------

-METcalcpy now allows users to customize logging behavior directly within their YAML configuration files, eliminating the need for hardcoding logging settings in Python scripts.
+METcalcpy now allows users to customize logging behavior directly within the user's YAML configuration files, eliminating the need for hardcoding logging settings in Python scripts.

 **Key Parameters in YAML Configuration:**